Communication Resource Center

 The S.A.M.
 Suite is dedicated space in the College of Health Sciences (CHS building 1, 4th floor, CHS Room 1433) for faculty, staff, and students to fulfill many school and university activities.
 The S.A.M.
+Suite is available during normal CHS business hours (Monday thru Friday, 8:00am to 4:30pm) and can be used for: faculty collaborating on research, grants, scholarship, or service; faculty mentoring students; faculty meeting with students to address academics; student leaders having small group discussions; and interprofessional educational activities.
+The S.A.M.
 Suite houses textbooks that are required in the pharmacy curriculum plus other resources identified to be important for student education.
 In the spirit of allowing access to these references/resources for the benefit of all faculty and students, these items cannot be checked out and leave the area.
-The S.A.M.
-Suite is available during normal CHS business hours (Monday thru Friday, 8:00am to 4:30pm) and can be used for: faculty collaborating on research, grants, scholarship, or service; faculty mentoring students; faculty meeting with students to address academics; student leaders having small group discussions; and interprofessional educational activities.

-The Curriculum Materials and Technology Center is located on the third floor of the Orlean Beeson School of Education.
+The Education Learning Commons is located on the third floor of the Orlean Beeson School of Education.
 Its primary function is to provide current resources, media, and services to the School of Education students, faculty, and staff as they design and utilize instructional materials for the P-12 classroom.
 Resources include an Education Library, a Make-and-Take Lab for the creation of curriculum materials, and an Instructional Technology Lab, which consists of computers and instructional software to facilitate learning in the field of education.
 The center is staffed to provide technical services and assistance to teacher education students as required by the National Council for Accreditation of Teacher Education.